JustinDFuller/justindfuller.com/content/posts/2022-07-28_better_arguments.md

 Through the high living room windows, I notice the last light of the sun dipping under the trees behind my house.
 The television plays a country band at the Grand Ole Opry, quietly to avoid waking the children.
-My parents sit on the couch, tired from a night watching my three young kids.
+My parents sit on the couch, exhausted after babysitting my three young kids.
-I sit cross-legged on the rug, listening as they describe the night, the highs and lows of the kids' behavior.
+I sit cross-legged on the rug, listening as they describe the night's highs and lows.

 "Your mom and I saw a movie last night", my dad switches the topic, "about the election."